The double-tower HQ building of the DuBiotech complex was completed ahead of schedule. Credit: DuBiotech.

 Several companies have set up offices at DuBiotech to produce medical devices, pharmaceuticals and biotech products.

-In December 2018, Pharmax opened its AED125m ($34.03m) production facility at DSP.
-In April 2019, US-based Global BioTherapeutics opened its regional headquarters at DSP.
+Pharmax, a pharmaceutical company, opened its Dh125m ($34.03m) production facility at DSP in December 2018.
+US-based Global BioTherapeutics opened its regional headquarters at DSP in April 2019.
 DSP welcomed Norwegian chemical company Jotun Group to its R&D hub in December 2019.

-In March 2020, UK-based company Ideal Middle East instituted an office at DuBiotech as a base for its operations in the Middle East and North Africa (MENA) region and to promote the regional healthcare industry’s digital transformation.
+In March 2020, UK-based digital health professional service consulting company Ideal Middle East instituted an office at DuBiotech as a base for its operations in the Middle East and North Africa region and to promote the regional healthcare industry’s digital transformation.

-The Abu-Dhabi based New Medical Centre (NMC) Group established a biotechnology facility at the park.
-US-based BioMedix set up a 47,232ft² facility at DuBiotech to manufacture in-vitro diagnostic (IVD) equipment such as enzyme-linked immunosorbent assay (ELISA) kits, polymerase chain reaction (PCR) requisites, run controls, and proficiency panels.
+The Abu-Dhabi-based New Medical Centre Group established a biotechnology facility at the park.
+US-based company BioMedix set up a 47,232ft² facility at DuBiotech to manufacture in-vitro diagnostic equipment such as enzyme-linked immunosorbent assay kits, polymerase chain reaction requisites, run controls and proficiency panels.

 Details of DuBiotech’s Nucleotide Lab Complex

-Spanning an area of around 350,000ft², the Nucleotide Lab Complex comprises state-of-the-art laboratory buildings spanning four storeys.
-These were custom-built for industrial and scientific R&D, analytical testing, diagnostics, equipment training activities and after-sales services, among other purposes.
+Built over an area of 350,000ft², the Nucleotide Lab Complex comprises state-of-the-art laboratory buildings spanning four storeys, which were custom-built for industrial and scientific R&D, analytical testing, diagnostics, equipment training activities and after-sales services.

-The complex was completed in 2009 with a capital expenditure of AED289m ($68m).
-It received Leadership in Energy and Environmental Design (LEED) certification in April 2010.
+The complex was completed in 2009 with a capital expenditure of Dh289m ($68m).
+It received LEED certification in April 2010.

-The core-and-shell lab is designed to serve the business sector by facilitating research and product development, diagnostics, and testing.
-The space of the complex can accommodate up to 160 laboratory units.
-These are designed to meet class III bio-safety standards and guidelines.
+The core-and-shell lab is designed to serve the business sector by facilitating research and product development, diagnostics and testing.
+The space of the complex can accommodate up to 160 laboratory units designed to meet class III bio-safety standards and guidelines.
 The laboratory units have unique layout customisations with a biological safety cabinet and exhaust systems for air filtration.
 The air exhaust and ventilation systems were designed specifically to prevent cross-contamination between lab spaces.

-The complex is also equipped with sterilised high-grade stainless steel mechanical equipment to ensure all required standards of hygiene are met.
-This equipment features pH neutralisation systems and acid-resistant drainage, as well as a backup power system.
+The complex is also equipped with sterilised high-grade stainless steel mechanical equipment to ensure that all required standards of hygiene are met.
+The equipment features pH neutralisation systems and acid-resistant drainage, as well as a back-up power system.

-US-based construction company HDR developed the DuBiotech Nucleotide Lab Complex in partnership with Kling Consult.
-The complex was designed by CUH2A, a company that designs scientific facilities.
-It features a pre-clinical vivarium and an animal testing laboratory spread across 10,000ft² among other amenities.
+US-based construction company HDR developed the DuBiotech Nucleotide Lab Complex in partnership with Kling Consult, a German engineering company.
+The complex was designed by CUH2A, a scientific facilities designer.
+It features a pre-clinical vivarium and an animal testing laboratory spread across 10,000ft², among other amenities.

 DuBiotech’s Neuro Spinal Hospital details